 It is important that events comply with the public health guidance in place at the time, and we appreciate the need for flexibility if people's plans have to change in accordance with changes in Scottish Government rules and guidance.

 Some ideas of relevant activities organisations might wish to undertake are listed on the To Absent Friends website, but we also encourage creative and innovative ideas that feel right to local groups and communities.

 The To Absent Friends festival runs every year, providing a time to remember and celebrate people who have died - either recently or long in the past.

-This year the global covid-19 pandemic has brought with it much suffering and loss.
-People have been bereaved because of covid-19, and people have died during the lockdown period when loved ones couldn't physically come together to say goodbye and share solace.
+The covid-19 pandemic has brought much suffering and loss.
+People have been bereaved because of covid-19, and people have died during periods of physical distancing restrictions, when when loved ones couldn't physically come together to say goodbye and share solace.

 As in previous years, we are also keen to support communities who want to remember people who died in previous years or long ago, but who remain in their hearts.

 Any organisation with a bank account can apply for a grant.
 We would encourage applications from charities, community groups, care homes, NHS organisations, small businesses, prisons, arts organisations, schools, education institutions and more.